High levels of cover from an award winning provider

 Unexpected setbacks can result in delayed or cancelled holidays, leaving travellers stranded at home or abroad – often facing additional bills for accommodation or alternative travel.
-The good news is that we will cover you for a wide range of situations, reimbursing costs that are irrecoverable elsewhere.
+The good news is that we'll cover you for unexpected events and circumstances that may derail your travel plans.

 If you are looking for the latest travel advice and news, please visit the Foreign, Commonwealth & Development Office Travel Aware page.